60 Ft. Dolls: Later history

 Richard Parfitt played as a session musician after the band split, working with the likes of McAlmont & Butler and Dido, and later released a solo album called "Highlights in Slow Motion" in 2002.
 He started teaching songwriting at Bath Spa University and then in 2015 Richard became a senior lecturer in popular and commercial music at the University of South Wales.

 Welsh pop-soul singer Duffy credits Richard Parfitt with "changing her life" and setting her on the road to fame after he hooked her up with manager Jeanette Lee.NME Album Reviews - Duffy.
 Nme.Com (2008-02-29).
 Retrieved on 2012-04-01.

 Carl Bevan took a few years off from music, before getting into producing into 2008.
-More recently, Carl produced Black Junk, the 2011 album by Cardiff trio Exit_International, which was shortlisted in the 2012 Welsh Music Awards.
+Later, he produced Black Junk, the 2011 album by Cardiff trio Exit_International, which was shortlisted in the 2012 Welsh Music Awards.
 In 2012 the former 60 Ft.
 Dolls drummer launched a new project, the female-fronted rock and roll band The Lash.The Big 3 was re-released as a 2CD special edition in 2015 by 3 Loop Music, including B-sides chosen by the band and tracks from their Peel sessions.

+Carl Bevan's death was announced on 9 August 2024.
+He was 51.